meljC/SKAI_LABS_project/Task3/README.md

 ## Description

 This repository contains a Flask application that serves a RESTful API for scheduling job interviews.
 The API accepts start and end times for multiple job interviews and calculates the maximum number of non-overlapping interviews a person can attend.
-This tool is designed to help job seekers optimize their interview schedules.

-## Features

-- RESTful API endpoint accepting JSON input.
-- Calculates the maximum number of non-overlapping interviews.
-- Simple and efficient algorithm implementation.
-- Easy to deploy and use with `curl` or any HTTP client.

-## Getting Started

 ### Prerequisites